Why should you learn Rust?

 Reason #4.
 Rust has fantastic industry support

-The future of Rust is bright.
-The Rust Foundation manages the project and ensures that core contributors are fully supported in order to keep the Rust project active and in constant development.
+This is thanks in part to the Rust Foundation which manages the project and ensures that core contributors are fully supported in order to keep the Rust project active and in constant development.

 Reason #5.
 Rust has a proven track record

-• Cloudflare transitioned their application firewall to Rust, which is responsible for protecting 25 million websites.
+Cloudflare transitioned their application firewall to Rust, which is responsible for protecting millions of websites.

-• npm (the JavaScript package manager with 1.3 billion downloads per day) uses Rust for their registry operations.
+The JavaScript package manager (NPM) which has around billions of downloads per day, uses Rust for their registry operations

-• Discord augmented their codebase with Rust for faster Member List processing (great news for all of us in the ZTM server!)
+Discord augmented their codebase with Rust for faster Member List processing

-• Google is writing new Android components in Rust to increase the security of billions of devices.
+Google uses Rust for new Android components, so they can increase the security of billions of devices

 There are many more cases of smaller companies using Rust in production, and the list is only growing.